How Sir William Stephenson, the man called Intrepid, opened Whitby’s Camp X

 Post-war, Stephenson opened a hardware store and eventually became quite wealthy with contracts throughout Europe and North America and a diverse investment portfolio in numerous industries.

-Stephenson leveraged connections with men close to both President Franklin Roosevelt and FBI Director J. Edgar Hoover, both of whom accepted the idea.
+Stephenson leveraged connections with men close to President Franklin Roosevelt and FBI Director J. Edgar Hoover, both of whom accepted the idea.

-Stephenson called these methods “political warfare,” operating his campaign from the Rockefeller centre in an office officially registered as the British Passport Control Office.
+Stephenson called these methods “political warfare,” operating his campaign from the Rockefeller Centre in an office officially registered as the British Passport Control Office.

 By the time the US entered the war, Stephenson was a close advisor to Roosevelt, recommending friend William Donovan to head up the OSS, later the CIA.